cxcd/Voronoi-Diagram-Tool/README.md

 - Press the **c** key to clear the screen.
 - Press the **r** key to create a random distribution of 40 cells.
 You can change that number by changing ```randomAmount = 40``` to your desired amount.
 - Press the **m** key to set all the cells to their minimum radius, and the **n** key to set the cells to their maximum radius.
 These can be changed by changing the ```minConeRadius = 0.03``` and ```maxConeRadius = 2.2``` values.
-- Press the **g** key to grow the cells to their max radius.
-The duration of this animation can be changed by changing the ```double growDuration = 7000```.
+- Press the **g** key to grow the cells.
+The duration of this animation can be changed by changing the ```double originalGrowDuration = 8000```.
 This value must be in milliseconds.
+- Press the **v** key to reverse the direction of growth, i.e to toggle between shrinking and growing.

 All the input bindings can be changed by modifying the variable values in the ```Input``` class.